Tavares Martin: Spokane Shock

 For the 2020 season, which was cancelled or postponed due to the COVID-19 pandemic, he was on the Spokane Shock roster.

 Vienna Vikings

 In 2022, Martin was signed mid-season and played for the Vienna Vikings in the Austrian Football League.
 He had 12 catches for 204 yards and four touchdowns in four games played in the regular season.
 In the two playoff games, Martin had 12 receptions for 263 yards and two touchdowns.
 The Vikings lost in the Austrian Bowl championship game to the Danube Dragons.

 Carolina Cobras

 On December 10, 2022, Martin signed with the Carolina Cobras of the National Arena League (NAL).

 Reyes de Jalisco

 Despite reportedly joining the Carolina Cobras, Martin joined the Reyes de Jalisco of the Liga de Fútbol Americano Profesional (LFA) in December 2022.
 In his debut with the team, he caught three touchdown passes as the Reyes defeated the Gallos Negros de Querétaro 42–14.

+Fehérvár Enthroners

+The Enthroners signed Martin after week 8 of the ELF season.